-The transition from breastfeeding to bottle feeding can be one of the hardest parts of raising a baby.
-Many parents find that it is very difficult to get a baby to drink out of a bottle after being exclusively breastfed, with some babies being more difficult to catch on than others.
-When beginning the transition, there are many factors to consider with the bottle that you choose– such as durability, safety and cost.
-We have compiled a list of some of the best bottles for a breastfed baby who refuses bottles to help make the transition and choice much easier.
+A breastfed baby who refuses the bottle can be a real challenge for every parent.
+Transitioning from breastfeeding to bottle feeding can be difficult for the breastfeeding mom and the breastfeeding baby.
+Many parents find it difficult to get breastfeeding babies to drink out of a bottle after being exclusively breastfed.
+When beginning the transition, there are many factors to consider with the bottle you choose, such as durability, safety, and cost.
+We have compiled a list of some of the best bottles for breastfed babies who refuse bottles to help make the transition and choice much easier.

-The bottle also cools very fast to prevent the growth of bacteria, and the vented system prevents air that would cause gas for the baby.
+The baby bottles also cool very fast to prevent the growth of bacteria, and the vented system prevents air that would cause gas for the baby.
 It even includes a breast pump adapted for pumping directly into the bottle.
-Not to mention, the bottles are stackable which makes them very easy to store.
+Not to mention, the bottles are stackable, which makes them very easy to store.

-The Nanobebe is high-tech and convenient as a first bottle for a breastfed baby, however the holes in the nipple do not change size, and some babies do not take as well to a heavier flow, making it a bit difficult for a breastfed baby who refuses bottle to adapt to the change.
+The Nanobebe is high-tech and convenient as the first bottle for a breastfed baby.
+However, the holes in the bottle nipples do not change the size, and some babies do not take as well to a heavier flow, making it a bit difficult for a breastfed baby who refuses the bottle to adapt to the change.

 Pros | Cons |